-If you want to travel from KL to Koh Samui or Koh Phangan, again you will have to travel via Butterworth or Hat Yai.
+If you want to travel from KL to Koh Samui or Koh Phangan, again you will have to travel via Padang Besar or Hat Yai.

 Johor Bahru (JB Sentral)

-The same trains that go to Johor Bahru are used to travel on to Woodlands in Singapore.
+The same trains that go to Johor Bahru are used to travel to Singapore.